21cmfast/21cmFAST/docs/quickstart.rst

 4. We can pass multiple ``--lq`` (or more verbosely, ``--lightcone-quantities``) to specify the physical fields we want written out as lightcones.
 The default is to save only the 21cm brightness temperature.
-5. We can pass multiple ``--gq`` (or more verbosely, ``--global-quantities``) to specify the fields we want to save as globally-averaged values as a function of redshift.
-   The default is to save the 21cm brightness temperature and the neutral fraction of hydrogen.

 There are many more options, so make sure to read the full `CLI tutorial <tutorials/cli_usage.html>`_.